A Foundation for Cultural Transformation

 FREQUENTLY ASKED QUESTIONS

-• Who are the trainers?
-Katie Dively will be the trainer for the 2023 virtual PCF Training.
-Katie is a Senior Research Scientist and Senior Trainer at the Center for Health and Safety Culture.
-Learn more about Katie here!
+• Who is the trainer?
+Samantha Pinzl will be the trainer for the 2026 Virtual PCF Training.
+Sam is a Research Scientist at the Center for Health and Safety Culture.
+Learn more about Sam here!

 • What materials should I have ready for the training?
-Upon registration, you will be shipped a Positive Culture Framework Training manual and session handouts.
+You will be emailed the training handouts and agenda in advance of the training start date.

 • How many people will be in the training?
-To ensure high levels of engagement, we’ve reduced our typical training size to a maximum of 30 participants.
+To ensure high levels of engagement, we set the training size to a maximum of 30 participants.

 • What technology will be used for this training?
-We will be using WebEx Meetings for our virtual Positive Culture Framework Training.
+We will use WebEx Meetings for our virtual Positive Culture Framework Training.
 This platform allows us to engage participants with large group discussions, interactive polling, and small group breakout sessions.
-An optional pre-training tech session will be offered to help participants navigate WebEx Meetings.
+We will cover tips for navigating WebEx at the start of the training.
+Please feel free to reach out to Samantha Pinzl (samantha.pinzl@montana.edu) with any questions prior to the training.

 • I registered for the training but did not receive a confirmation email.
 What do I do?
 Please contact Autumn Gilleard (agilleard@meetingsnorthwest.com)